pisanvs/tedxLINTACYouth-fork/README.md

 ## About:

-This repository is dedicated to the source code and development of the TEDxGECRIT - Unraveling Paradoxes website.
-The website serves as an online platform to showcase event information, speakers, schedule, and facilitate contact with the TEDxGECRIT team.
+This repository is dedicated to the source code and development of the website.
+The website serves as an online platform to showcase event information, speakers, and schedule.

 ## Tech Stack Used: